Land and Property Records

 (NARA), and these have since been digitized and indexed by Ancestry.com

-.
+and other providers.
 Immigration across the Canada-U.S. boundary was also recorded on the St. Alban's lists.

 This seminar discusses the ships' passenger manifests, beginning in 1820 and expanding in content until the closing of the Ellis Island immigration processing center in 1954.
 Learn what you can find at the various times and how these manifests can extend your research.